IMPORTANT Website terms of use and cookie statement

 Architecture can add value to your property investments by translating knowledge into physical buildings in six distinct, measurable ways - economic, use, social, image, environmental and cultural.
 Done well, the results are inspirational.

-For example, we have created low energy new build and retrofit designs and I designed an 8000home zero carbon development.
+We have created low energy new build and retrofit designs and I designed an 8000home zero carbon development.
 Integrating the right environmental strategies has achieved economy and higher value.

 Can you give examples where you have added value above client expectations?

-The bridge, a new format of refectory, and specific office desk layouts foster connection and belonging so important to staff and client retention.
-Reception costs are reduced by the bridge, and space thought to be unusable has been brought into productive use.
-An additional storey more than anticipated by the brief, was achieved under planning.
+Reception costs are reduced by the bridge, space thought to be unusable has been brought into productive use and an additional storey more than anticipated by the brief, was achieved under planning.

-Royal Ordnance Depot, Northampton, UK: At a major 22 acre Grade II Listed ex-military Napoleonic era site and only one of its kind, we have developed with our client Michael Chittenden a site wide vision and are achieving detailed planning consents on a rolling basis for new build and reuse.
+Royal Ordnance Depot, Northampton, UK (image): At a major 22acre grade 2 Listed site and only one of its kind, we have developed with our Client Michael Chittenden a site wide vision and are achieving detailed planning consents for new build and reuse.
+The site now offers 2000sqm of offices and retail, accommodation and a visitors’ centre, with boutique hotel, care home and low energy homes planned.
+The site’s heritage value is strategically used to create a future cultural legacy increasing footfall, stay-on-site time, and boosting room occupancy to drive client revenue.

 keyboard_arrow_up To top